Charcuterie Board appetizer at a wedding

 Here are a few extra tips that help guide you when planning the food and bar for your wedding.

-- Watch the Timeline: Longer receptions need more food — and maybe more snacks!
-Late-night snacks are a great option.
-After all that dancing, it is nice to have a snack of pizza, soft pretzels with creative toppings, potato skins, or flavored popcorn.
+• Watch the Timeline: Longer receptions need more food and possibly more snacks.
+Late-night snacks are a great option after hours of dancing — pizza, soft pretzels with creative toppings, potato skins, or flavored popcorn are all popular.
+Read this blog on wedding reception late-night snacks your guests will love.
+Wedding Reception Late-Night Snacks Your Guests Will Love

 Final Thoughts

 I hope this wedding reception food and bar guide has helped you plan one of the most important parts of your big day.
 All things considered, planning the food and drinks for your wedding can be such a fun part of the process.
-If possible, try to include your parents and maid of honor, and best man in the decision-making, but do not ask too many people for their opinions on this one.
+Try to include your parents, maid of honor, and best man in the decision-making, but do not ask too many people for their opinions on this one.

 Whether you go big or small, fancy or fun, the most important thing is that your food and drinks feel like you.
 This is your day to celebrate love, and a good meal is just the cherry on top.